Nature, culture and history

 Deep in the lowland rainforest near Cape Tribulation is the unique Idiospermum australiense.
 An isolated stand of this ancient tree was re-discovered in 1972 and has since been found in only a few other areas in the Wet Tropics World Heritage Area.
 It is a true relict and the only member of the Idiospermaceae family (the word Idiospermum is a reference to its strange fruit, which has four or even five cotyledons—the primary leaves of seedlings—where most plants have only one or two).

 Many of these ancient plants provide an insight into the evolution of flowering plants, which began about 120 million years ago.

-Daintree National Park is in the Wet Tropics World Heritage Area (WTWHA).
+Daintree National Park (CYPAL) is in the Wet Tropics World Heritage Area (WTWHA).
 Proclaimed in 1988, the WTWHA extends for about 450 km between Cooktown and Townsville.
 Vegetation in the area's 900,000 ha includes tropical rainforest, open eucalypt forests, wetlands and mangrove forests.
 The WTWHA meets all four natural criteria for World Heritage listing.
 These criteria recognise the area's exceptional natural beauty and the importance of its biological diversity and evolutionary history, including habitats for numerous threatened species.
 The WTWHA also has cultural significance for Aboriginal people who have traditional links with the area and its surrounds.